Indiana Chick-Fil-A To Pay Employees For Community Service While Location Is Closed For Remodel

 Spires told Fox 59 he’s thrilled to have the opportunity to give back to the community that has provided him with so much support over the years.

-“”For the past 14 years, I have served the Plainfield community side by side with some amazing Team Members,” he explained.
+“For the past 14 years, I have served the Plainfield community side by side with some amazing Team Members,” he explained.

 “The support of our amazing community is the reason we are able to expand and renovate our restaurant.
 We are thrilled to spend some time while we are closed supporting organizations that make Plainfield and the surrounding areas such a wonderful place to live and do business.”